 Get familiar with online integrity pledges

 - In online courses, you may be asked to take an integrity pledge.
-This a reminder to continue being an honest and responsible member of the UBC community, even with the extra tools and resources you have access to online.
-By agreeing, you promise your work will honestly reflect your learning and not anyone else’s, which is really in everyone’s best interest!
+This pledge is a reminder to continue being an honest and responsible member of the UBC community, even when you have access to extra tools and resources online.
+By agreeing, you promise your work will honestly reflect your learning and not anyone else’s—which is really in everyone’s best interest!

 - Read the example language, so you are prepared to take this agreement seriously: